 - Set traps.
 Humane traps catch any pests who try to take advantage of your newly vacated chimney, attic, or walls.

 - Sanitation and Deodorization.
 Our professionals will remove unpleasant smells that linger after your unwelcome guests leave.
 We’ll also clean up any “gifts” they left behind, reducing your risk of illness from exposure to dander or fecal matter.
 Tough jobs may require removal and re-installation of attic insulation—which we can take care of in-house.

 We offer tailor-made action plans for each client’s unique situation.
 Not only does Chimney and Wildlife want to help you with your current predicament, but we also want to make sure you don’t find yourself in the same situation a few months down the road.

-If squirrels are driving you nuts in DFW or Houston, then don’t delay—contact Chimney and Wildlife Specialists today!
+If squirrels are driving you nuts in Dallas, Ft.
+Worth, Houston or Amarillo then don’t delay—contact Chimney and Wildlife Specialists today!